 You will need: long sheets of paper (lining paper is ideal); sticky tape; marker pens

 Spread out a massive piece of paper on the floor – a couple of lengths of lining paper taped together would be suitable.
-Invite the young people to take a pen each and spend a few minutes writing every single group, culture, sub-culture, society, type of person, category and variation they can think of (eg everything from LGBTQ, Slovakians, Hindus, sporty people, rich people, poor people, homeless people, teachers, politicians, emos, skaters, nerds, bankers, students…).
+Invite the young people to take a pen each and spend a few minutes writing every single group, culture, subculture, society, type of person, category and variation they can think of (eg everything from LGBTQ, Slovakians, Hindus, sporty people, rich people, poor people, homeless people, teachers, politicians, emos, skaters, nerds, bankers, students).
 Absolutely fill the paper as fast as you can in five minutes.
 It should be easy once they get going!
 Ask if anyone wants to explain what they have written (there may well be some groups you’re not familiar with, particularly ‘tribes’ of young people.
-Your group will probably enjoy educating you!).
+Your group will probably enjoy educating you).

 Chat together about how ‘accepted’ each group is.
 Are there any that the young people would want to be part of?
 Are there any that they would naturally avoid?
 Why?